knpuniversity/stripe/knpu/ep2-subscriptions/add-plan-to-cart.md

 ## Adding the Subscription on the Checkout Page

 Okay team, give it a try!
 Add the Farmer Brent plan.
 Bah!
-We need to login: use the pre-filled email and password used by all sheep: `breakingbaad`.
+We need to login: use the pre-filled email and the password used by all sheep: `breakingbaad`.

 Ok, this looks kinda right: the total is `$99` because the `ShoppingCart` object knows about the subscription... but we haven't printed anything about the subscription